Music history, nineteenth-century music, twentieth-century American popular music. On sabbatical 2014–15.

 Music 242 - Opera

 Full course for one semester.
-Although the orientation of this course is largely historical, its primary focus will be listening to and viewing some of the greatest and most enduring operas in the repertory—works by Handel, Mozart, Wagner, Verdi, Puccini, Berg, and Britten, among others.
-Students will be required to see the Portland Opera production of Puccini’s Tosca during the spring semester and at least one of the Metropolitan Opera’s HD videocasts; those who plan to take the course should also attend a Portland Opera performance of Mozart’s Don Giovanni in the fall.
+Although the orientation of this course is largely historical, its primary focus will be listening to and viewing some of the greatest and most enduring operas in the repertory—works by, among others, Monteverdi, Mozart, Wagner, Verdi, Puccini, and Britten.
+Students will be required to see the Portland Opera production of Bizet's Carmen during the spring semester and at least one of the Metropolitan Opera's HD videocasts; those who plan to take the course should also, if possible, attend the Metropolitan Opera videocasts of Verdi's Macbeth and Mozart's Le Nozze di Figaro in the fall.
+Successful completion of writing assignments will not depend on the ability to read music.
 Lecture-conference.

 Music 243 - Music and Globalization